BZIvanov/Learning-AWS/common/aws-cli/basics.md

 ## AWS CloudShell

 CloudShell is alternative to the local CLI installing and usage.
 For example we can open CloudShell in the management console and it will open as a console, where we can run the same commands like _aws --version_ etc.

+CloudShell is not available in all regions, you can google the availability list or check if you have terminal icon left on your name (top-right) in the managment console.